xcratch/xcratch.github.io/docs/how-to-make-extension.md

 npm run register
 ```

-This script execute `npx xcratch-register` with appropriate arguments.
+This script execute `npx xcratch-register` (https://www.npmjs.com/package/xcratch-register) with appropriate arguments.
 The command copies source code or makes symbolic-link to the local Xcratch repository, and modifies the code of Xcratch to appear the extension in its extension selector.

-`npx xcratch-register` accepts these command-line arguments.
+`xcratch-register` accepts these command-line arguments.

 - --base : base code to register in (optional, options: "LLK")
 - --link : use symbolic link instead of copy sources